Ajai-spispr/Ajai-spispr.github.io/_posts/2019-06-23-Staying-Private-Online.markdown

 ### *Privacy Tools*

+Following are some of the tools I recommend to start with.
+Do enough research before using them.

 * Use a VPN, avoid free ones.
 Do thorough research before buying one.
 * Use Bitwarden to generate and store all your complex passwords. `(Free and open source)`
 * Install uBlock Origin extension to your browser for filtering ads.`(Free and open source)`